al-kannan/Docker_Kubernetes/README.md

 - Controller Manager component is responsible for most of the collectors that regulates the state of cluster and performs a task
 - Scheduler is one of the key components of Kubernetes master.
 It is a service in master responsible for distributing the workload.

-Kubernates Node
+**Kubernates Node
-- Docker engine manages container execution within pods
-- Kubelet Manages pods on node, volume, secrets, creating new containers etc.
+**- Docker engine manages container execution within pods **- Kubelet Manages pods on node, volume, secrets, creating new containers etc.
-- Kubernetes Proxy Service manages networking part for nodes
+**- Kubernetes Proxy Service manages networking part for nodes

 ## Installing Kubernetes on AWS 3 Node Cluster